Canine and Feline Vaccination Guidelines

 Feline Core Vaccines

 The definitions of core and non-core vaccines described in the canine vaccination guidelines above also apply to the feline vaccines.
-The core feline vaccines are those for feline herpesvirus 1 (FHV1), feline calicivirus (FCV), feline panleukopenia virus (FPV) and rabies.
+The core feline vaccines are those for feline herpesvirus 1 (FHV1), feline calicivirus (FCV), feline panleukopenia virus (FPV), feline leukemia virus (FeLV - kittens) and rabies.

 Feline Herpesvirus 1, Feline Calicivirus and Feline Panleukopenia Virus Vaccines

-For initial kitten vaccination (£ 16 weeks), one dose of parenteral vaccine containing modified live virus (MLV) FHV1, FCV, and FPV is recommended every 3-4 weeks from 6-8 weeks of age, with the final booster being given no sooner than 16 weeks of age.
+For initial kitten vaccination (< 16 weeks), one dose of parenteral vaccine containing modified live virus (MLV) FHV1, FCV, and FPV is recommended every 3-4 weeks from 6-8 weeks of age, with the final booster being given no sooner than 16 weeks of age.
 For cats older than 16 weeks of age, two doses of vaccine containing modified live virus (MLV) FHV1, FCV, and FPV given 3-4 weeks apart are recommended.
-After a booster at one year, revaccination is suggested every 3 years thereafter for cats at low risk of exposure.
-According to recommendations of the vaccine-associated sarcoma task force, these vaccines are administered over the right shoulder.
+After a booster at 6 months to one year, revaccination is suggested every 3 years thereafter for cats at low risk of exposure.
+It is recommended that these vaccines be administered on the right thoracic limb as distally as possible.
 Note that recommendations for killed and intranasal FHV1 and FCV vaccines are different from the above.
-Killed and intranasal varieties of these vaccines are not routinely used at the VMTH.
+Killed and intranasal varieties of these vaccines are not routinely used at the VMTH, but there may be some advantages to the use of non-adjuvanted vaccines that that include two inactivated FCV strains over those that contain one strain.
 The use of FPV MLV vaccines should be avoided in pregnant queens and kittens less than one month of age.

 Feline Rabies Virus Vaccines